hmachefe/pokedex/README.md

 Validated successfully with node 12 as a version

+## Setup

+Run `npm install` to setup the project.
+Packages will be downloaded and populate node_modules folder

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.